aureoncorner-dotcom/Faaakyou/Seven_doors.md

-Finding: The Seven Doors
-In the true record, the case does not begin with a corporation, an employee, a Mac, an extension, or an IP address.
+THE SEVEN DOORS
+The Case Against OpenAI and Rhea
-It begins with seven doors.
+1. The case begins with objects, not suspects
-Seven documents once contained substantive material.
-Their earlier bodies survive.
-Their later bodies are empty.
-Across the underlying evidence set, eight substantive→empty transitions are preserved; seven occur on September 7 inside 245.622 seconds, while an eighth occurs the following day.
-The recovered bodies total 74,609 normalized characters, and the recovered exports byte-match the preserved connector content.
-That establishes the event.
-The true investigator then finds the second ledger.
-Not a recollection.
-Not a screenshot of somebody saying they opened the documents.
-A preserved Chrome History SQLite database.
+Forget the corporation for a moment.
+Forget Rhea.
+Forget the Mac, the extension, Codex, IP addresses, OneDrive, and every later experiment.
+Start with what cannot reasonably be argued away:
+Seven exact documents were substantive.
+Seven exact documents later became empty.
+Those seven transitions occurred in 245.622 seconds.
+The retained revision evidence independently preserves the earlier substantive states and the later empty states.
+Across the larger set, eight substantive→empty transitions were recovered, totaling 74,609 normalized characters of earlier text; seven belong to the September 7 cluster and the eighth occurs September 8.
+This is not “some files seemed missing.”
+It is object-level before-and-after evidence.
+Seven doors existed.
+Seven doors were emptied.
+And then the browser ledger was found.

+2. Seven doors.
+Seven visits.
+Seven revisions.
-Its integrity check returns ok.
-Its SHA-256 is frozen.
-Inside it are the same seven object IDs.
+The preserved Windows Chrome Default-profile History database contains visits to the same seven object IDs.
+Not approximately the same documents.
+Not documents with similar names.
+The same objects.
-And the sequence is brutal:
+And they appear in the same sequence as the later empty revisions:
-Door
+Object
-Browser visit
+Chrome visit
 Empty revision
 Interval
 1